mafsan786git/low-level-design-learning/SolidPrinciples/InterfaceSegregationPrinciple/Readme.md

 # Interface Segregation Principle (ISP)
 **Definition:**
-The Interface Segregation Principle (ISP) states that a class should not be forced to implement interfaces it does not use.
+The Interface Segregation Principle (ISP) states that a class should not be forced to implement methods it does not use.
 Instead of creating a large, monolithic interface, you should split it into smaller, more specific interfaces tailored to the needs of individual clients.
 The principle ensures that:
 1. Interfaces are cohesive.
 2. Clients only depend on what they need.